sgc93/Gize-Task-Manager/README.md

   <ul>
   <li> it contains a clock board that can work 24/7 </li>
   <li> it enables the user to send an email ( has email board ) for the developer or owner</li>
+  <li> it notifies where the todo has been listed or the note has been take (like taken, 3 days ago) </ul>
+  <li> it also display on the noteboard the recent date when it has been edited </li>
   </ul>

 ## Links